-.1 Sea area A1 means an area within the radiotelephone coverage of at least one VHF coast station in which continuous DSC alerting is available.
+2.2.1 Sea area A1 means an area within the radiotelephone coverage of at least one VHF coast station in which continuous DSC alerting is available, as may be defined by a Maritime Administration (MA) of the shore-based radio station.

-.2 Sea area A2 means an area, excluding sea area A1, within the radiotelephone coverage of at least one MF coast station in which continuous DSC alerting is available.
+2.2.2 Sea area A2 means an area, excluding sea area A1, within the radiotelephone coverage of at least one MF coast station in which continuous DSC alerting is available, as may be defined by a Maritime Administration (MA) of the shore-based radio station.

-.3 Sea area A3 means an area, excluding sea areas A1 and A2, within the coverage of the INMARSAT geostationary satellites, in which continuous alerting is available (76 °N and 76 °S).
+2.2.3 Sea area A3 means an area, excluding sea areas A1 and A2, within a recognized mobile satellite service supported by the ship earth station carried on board, in which continuous alerting is available.

-.4 Sea area A4 means an area outside of sea areas A1, A2 and A3.
+2.2.4 Sea area A4 means an area outside of sea areas A1, A2 and A3.